[This review was submitted to Free Inquiry Magazine]

 Regarding an Angel’s Flight by W. Milton Timmons may just be the perfect atheist novel.
 The

-atheist plot is occasionally interrupted by
+atheist plot is occasionally interrupted by historical narratives which emphasize often unreported

 information of special interest to atheists.
 The mostly freethinking characters pause in their